CortexFoundation/tech-doc/model-writing-tutorial.md

 Cortex is currently the _only_ public blockchain that allows on-chain execution of machine learning models.
 Every step of the inference is transparent to the public, verified by blockchain consensus.

+**Why should I upload my model to Cortex?**

+You will get paid a small amount in CTXC each time your model is called in a smart contract.
+This award comes from part of miner's award.

 A few vocabulary essential for the rest of the tutorial:

 **CVM:**